jmzkChain/jmzk/docs/API-References.md

 | `issuetoken` | name of domain | `issue` |
 | `transfer` | name of domain token belongs to | name of token |

-After all that work, you can send transaction definition using this API to the chain, then chain will response with the digest of the transaction.
+After all that work, you can send transaction definition using this API to the chain, then the chain will response with the digest of the transaction.
 You can then sign this digest with your private key.

 Response:
 ```